We’re here to support people who live with invisible symptoms, to feel seen, heard and guided.

 Future planning and goal setting through a self-compassionate, realistic lens

-Affiliations
+Professional Affiliations

-Associate membership with Australian POTS Foundation
+Australian POTS Foundation Associate Membership

 The finer details